ec500-software-engineering/case-study-zywan/README.md

 ## Testing: describe unit/integration/module tests and the test framework
 1. How are they ensuring the testing is meaningful?
 Do they have code coverage metrics for example?
 2. What CI platform(s) are they using (e.g. Travis-CI, AppVeyor)?
 3. What computing platform combinations are tested on their CI?
 E.g. Windows 10, Cygwin, Linux, Mac, GCC, Clang
+yes, they do havae code coverage metrics, they have a .coveragerc file
 They use Travis-CI platform to do the following test:
 Integration test:
 preprocessing --> sequence test, text test, image test application test